Skip to content

 [12:32:26.087 INF] Started in 00:00:00.0575787, listening on http://localhost:8080, version 3.0.0.0 [NpgsqlRest]

-Note: NpgsqlRest supports multiple connection strings and if not configured otherwise, it uses the connection string named Default.
+Note: NpgsqlRest supports multiple connection strings and if not configured otherwise, it uses the first available connection string.

 Congratulations!
 NpgsqlRest is now running and connected to your database and our first endpoint is be created automatically.
 Let's test it.